open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>imagePullPolicy</b></td>
         <td>string</td>
         <td>
           Image pull policy.
-One of Always, Never, IfNotPresent.<br/>
+One of Always, Never, IfNotPresent.
+Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.
+Cannot be updated.
+More info: https://kubernetes.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecadditionalcontainersindexlifecycle">lifecycle</a></b></td>
         <td>object</td>
         <td>
-          Actions that the management system should take in response to container lifecycle events.<br/>
+          Actions that the management system should take in response to container lifecycle events.
+Cannot be updated.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecadditionalcontainersindexlivenessprobe">livenessProbe</a></b></td>
         <td>object</td>
         <td>
           Periodic probe of container liveness.
-Container will be restarted if the probe fails.<br/>
+Container will be restarted if the probe fails.
+Cannot be updated.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecadditionalcontainersindexportsindex">ports</a></b></td>
         <td>[]object</td>
         <td>
-          List of ports to expose from the container.<br/>
+          List of ports to expose from the container.
+Not specifying a port here DOES NOT prevent that port from being exposed.
+Any port which is listening on the default "0.0.0.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecadditionalcontainersindexreadinessprobe">readinessProbe</a></b></td>
         <td>object</td>
         <td>
-          Periodic probe of container service readiness.<br/>
+          Periodic probe of container service readiness.
+Container will be removed from service endpoints if the probe fails.
+Cannot be updated.
+More info: https://kubernetes.<br/>
         </td>
         <td>false</td>
       </tr><tr>